 Mandatory Minimum Sentences and s.
 12 of the Charter

-This blog post is the second of a new blog series on “SCC Decisions and More” written by CIAJ’s new collaborator James Hendry.
-To read the first post on “Prejudice, Bias and Laws Prohibiting Discrimination,” click here.
+This blog post is part of a series on “SCC Decisions and more” written by CIAJ’s collaborator James Hendry.
+Read all his posts here.

 The Supreme Court of Canada recently struck down a four-year mandatory minimum sentence for discharging a firearm into a home in Hills (here).
 Though Hills admitted that the mandatory minimum was warranted in his case, he argued that the law might be applied to someone who did not deserve it.
 Parliament had repealed the mandatory minimum in his case after his appeal was heard, but the Court idealistically said that this legislative development would not affect his case (para.
 7).
 The Court went on to reassert and refine its authoritative interpretation of s.
 12 of the Charter protecting Canadians from cruel and unusual treatment or punishment (paras.
 76-7).
 The Court then held in a companion case, Hillbach (here), that the mandatory minimum for armed robbery with a firearm was constitutional.

 Rather than analyze how the Court refined its s.
 12 jurisprudence, I propose to consider some of the objections of two justices of the Alberta Court of Appeal in Hills to the Court’s 35-year-old rule that a sentencing law breached s.
 12 if it was grossly disproportionate in its effect on either the accused or a “reasonably hypothetical” offender.
 I also propose to comment on the Court’s view that s.
 12 is breached by a sentence that either offends human dignity or is grossly disproportionate.